MicrosoftDocs/power-platform/power-platform/admin/control-client-app-access-to-environment.md

    > Enabled mode might take up to an hour to take effect, after you update the configuration settings.

 ## Turn on enabled for roles mode
-Enabling this mode starts blocking apps that aren't allowed or only allows approved apps.
+The enabled for roles mode starts blocking apps that aren't allowed or only allows approved apps.
 For apps that are allowed access, you can assign security roles to restrict who can run those apps in the environment.
 Only users assigned with a selected security role can run the apps.
-To make changes to access, you must have your environment enabled as a managed environment.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
 1. In the navigation pane, select **Security**.